 You may also like these teaching resources:

-A blank place value chart to use when exploring five-digit numbers.
+Download this blank place value chart to use in the classroom when teaching students about five-digit numbers.

 A set of 0-9 digit cards to be used for numeracy games in the classroom.